 The software has been heavily tested on Windows 10 and Ubuntu 18.04, and less well tested on Mac OS.
 Please post an issue if you have installation problems.
 The registration step runs faster on Ubuntu than Windows, so if you have a choice we recommend using the Ubuntu OS.

-Installation of github version for developers
+Installation for developers

 - Clone the repository and